fcdoc/doc/en/flashduty/configure_flashduty/fault_silence_and_suppression.md

 - **Periodic Silence:**

 - Weekly Mode: Can be set to activate daily or on certain days of the week.
-- Calendar Mode: A [Service Calendar](https://docs.flashcat.cloud/zh/flashduty/calendar-settings) must be created in advance, with rules activated based on working or non-working days.
+- Calendar mode: You need to create a [service calendar](/configure_flashduty/calendar_settings) in advance, and the settings will take effect based on the working or non-working days indicated in the calendar.

 <img src="https://fcdoc.github.io/img/jM2er25BoW7JDHWOJVTIBBZwwVmPRn2bu_S4QGGv1rc.avif" style="display: block; margin: 0 auto;" width="800">